JoeyFitzpatrick/trunks.nvim/doc/roadmap_to_beta.md

 ### Quiet commands
 In git, many commands take a `--quiet` flag that surpresses informational messages.
 It would be nice to have this work for `:G` commands, so running a command like `:G checkout some-branch --quiet` should not open a split, for instance.

+### Reblame handles files not in commit
+When reblaming a file that has a different name at a given commit, a pretty ugly error is shown.
+We should handle that more gracefully by either figuring out the old file name, or if that's not possible, show a better error.